 A panorama of the Swiss Alps

 Apart from the stunning mountain scenery and the fact that it is the largest canton in Switzerland, Graubunden is actually a trilingual canton.
-Native speakers of Swiss German, Italian and Romansch, the least-spoken fourth language of Switzerland, exist side by side in the pretty mountain villages.
+Native speakers of Swiss German, Italian and Romansch (the least-spoken and little-known fourth language of Switzerland) exist side by side in the pretty mountain villages.

 On board the Glacier Express

-Lunch is available as a fixed menu of three courses, or only the main course.
-The entree on the day we travelled was pork peppersteak with spätzli.
+Lunch on the Glacier Express is available as a fixed menu of three courses, or only the main course.
+The entree on the day we travelled was pork pepper steak with spätzli.

-The journey itself is incredibly relaxing.
+It is so incredibly relaxing.
 There is really nothing to do for hours.
 Except stare out of the panoramic windows at the dazzling scenery that sweeps past relentlessly.
 The most strenuous thing I had to do was keep putting my sunglasses back on quickly enough when the train moved from the mountain shadows into the piercing sunlight, which reflected off the glittering snow so brightly it made my eyes leak.

-You can read about our weekend in Zermatt in part two of this post, coming very soon!
+You can read about our weekend in Zermatt in part two of this post.